Social Democratic Party (Portugal): Factions

 Are pragmatic although open to privatization and civil society alternatives to the social state, in speech they move closer to the centre-left origins of the party and are generally proud of them.
 The main representative of this faction is Pedro Passos Coelho, who claims to be neither left nor right, but that "the real issues are between old and new", though his opponents identified him as a liberal (in the conservative-liberal or neoliberal European sense) since the 2008 party election, though he recalled the many meanings of liberal and recalled the left liberalism of the United States Democratic Party, being even called "PSD's Obama" by supporters.
 Centrists and transversalists inside the party share the think tank Construir Ideias (Building Ideas), which Passos Coelho founded and leads.
 They mix (like the closely allied centrists) calls to privatization with others to more social justice, government regulation and arbitration and strategic governmental involvement in the economy.
 This faction is in constant rift with the more socially right-wing ones (who have been leading the party for a long time) and also with the overlappers whose hybrid approach they refuse, over the future of the party and its future ideological and philosophical alignments.

-Francisco Pinto Balsemão, Prime Minister 1981–1983.

-Aníbal Cavaco Silva, Prime Minister 1985–1995 and President 2006–2016.

-Durão Barroso, Prime Minister 2002–2004.

-Pedro Santana Lopes, Prime Minister 2004–2005.

-Pedro Passos Coelho, Prime Minister 2011–2015.